benedictweichselbaum/GrainForge_Documentation/docs/editing/process_film_base_color.md

 #### Saving a new Film Base Color
 When you found your film base color you can save it by entering a name in the text field and hitting "save".
 The name now gets displayed above, and the film base color can be applied in other images.

+Saved film base colors can be found in the preferences dialogue (⌘,) under the tab "Film Base Colors"

 #### Finding the right Film Base Color
 Depending on multiple factors (image/scan lighting conditions, film stock etc.) finding the film base color can take a little while.
 Get familiar with the mechanics and your will get a feeling for it!